-\begin{itemize}[leftmargin=*] \item Sections \ref{SecApplModels} and \ref{SecApplMCMC} focus on applications to specific simple models and subsampling algorithms that are currently popular in the literature, in an effort to succinctly present a variety of concrete examples and results that are most likely to be of interest to practitioners.
-Most proofs from these sections are deferred to technical appendices. \item Throughout the paper, we include various short remarks on technical issues that appear when using our results, and also reference the lemmas and constructions in the appendices that can be used to resolve them for most models and algorithms that we are aware of.
-We believe that these technical issues are to some extent unavoidable due to the generality of the current approach and the fact that algorithms can be presented in very different forms.
-To contrast with the closely-related work \cite{nagapetyan2017true}: our current paper allows for \textit{generic} subsampling chains and gives \textit{lower bounds on their convergence rates}, while \cite{nagapetyan2017true} studies a \textit{specific} family of subsampling chains and gives only \textit{lower bounds on upper bounds on their convergence rates}.
+To contrast again with the closely-related work \cite{nagapetyan2017true}: our current paper allows for \textit{generic} subsampling chains and gives \textit{lower bounds on their convergence rates}, while \cite{nagapetyan2017true} studies a \textit{specific} family of subsampling chains and gives only \textit{lower bounds on upper bounds on their convergence rates}.
 Most of the technical difficulties come from these two differences: the first means we must have a very careful definition of when a datapoint is ``used," and the second means that we must check that posterior distributions are not ``almost completely" determined by small subsamples and a collection of control variates.
-Appendix \ref{SecAltCons} gives alternative representations that can help with the first issue, Appendix \ref{SecGenSuffCondLarge} gives generic bounds in random matrix theory that can help with the second issue, and Appendix \ref{AppSubsecGrid} illustrates how adding carefully-constructed but ``unused" control variates can help both issues. \item Finally, Appendix \ref{AppendixLargeFluxChecking} begins with a short guide to our constructions.
+Appendix \ref{SecAltCons} gives alternative representations that can help with the first issue, Appendix \ref{SecGenSuffCondLarge} gives new bounds in random matrix theory that can help with the second issue, and Appendix \ref{AppSubsecGrid} illustrates how adding carefully-constructed but ``unused" control variates can help both issues. \item Finally, Appendix \ref{AppendixLargeFluxChecking} begins with a short guide to our constructions.
 We emphasize here one important part of this guide.
 Most of the difficulty in checking our assumptions for new models comes from a single technical condition related to the singular values of certain random matrices.
 While we found this condition difficult to verify by hand, in many cases it is easy to verify by computer.
 We give a short algorithm for this verification in Remark \ref{RemSimpleAlgBadCond}. \end{itemize}